python/cpython/Doc/c-api/typeobj.rst

           return 0;
       }

-   Note that :cfunc:`Py_VISIT` is called only on those members that can participate in reference cycles.
+   Note that :c:func:`Py_VISIT` is called only on those members that can participate in reference cycles.
 Although there is also a ``self->key`` member, it can only be *NULL* or a Python string and therefore cannot be part of a reference cycle.